 8. How and when can you withdraw your consent?

-Where we’re relying upon your consent to process personal data, you can withdraw this at any time by contacting us using the details below.
+Where we have relied upon your consent to process personal data, you can withdraw this at any time by contacting us using the details below.
+If, however, we are processing data on other bases, for example under a legal obligation, your consent cannot be withdrawn.

 9. Is your personal information transferred outside the UK or the EEA?